opsschool/curriculum/sysadmin_101.rst

 Like almost everything in this world, system administration does not exist in a vacuum.
 There are two other groups of people that exist to make an information system or service come together: developers and customers.
-Customers are often referred to end-users or people or humans - basically, they're the folks you're implementing a system or service for.
+Customers are often referred to as end-users or people or humans - basically, they're the folks you're implementing a system or service for.

 A system administrator experiences life in all three of these roles: sometimes